McElhanney: History

 The company was founded in 1910 by William Gordon McElhanney who surveyed the wilds outside burgeoning Vancouver.

-Between the 1920s to 1950s, the company saw success through significant projects such as the Lions Gate Bridge Alignment, Trans Mountain Pipeline, Kemano Tunnel Surveys & Hydro Power Tunnel, and the Stewart-Cassiar Highway projects, while navigating through hardship during the Great Depression (1929 to 1939).
+Between the 1920s to 1950s, the company saw success through significant survey projects such as the Lions Gate Bridge Alignment, Trans Mountain Pipeline, Kemano Tunnel Surveys & Hydro Power Tunnel, and the Stewart-Cassiar Highway projects, while navigating through hardship during the Great Depression (1929 to 1939).
 W.G.
-McElhanney retired in 1956, following completion of the firm's first international project, Survey of the Mekong River.
+McElhanney retired in 1956, following completion of the firm's first international project, the survey of the Mekong River in Asia.